VatsalSy/occusage/docs/guide/statusline.md

 ### No Output Displayed

 If the statusline doesn't show:
-1. Verify `ccusage` is in your PATH
+1. Verify `occusage` is in your PATH
 2. Check Claude Code logs for any errors
 3. Ensure you have valid usage data in your Claude data directory

 ### Incorrect Costs

 If costs seem incorrect:
-- The command uses the same cost calculation as other ccusage commands
+- The command uses the same cost calculation as other occusage commands
-- Verify with `ccusage daily` or `ccusage blocks` for detailed breakdowns
+- Verify with `occusage daily` or `occusage blocks` for detailed breakdowns

 ## Related Commands